-For the MBTA's directly operated bus mode, rapid-bus mode, and trackless trolley mode, CTPS will select some bus trips that have APC-equipped buses to conduct passenger counts for use in APC data verification.
+For the MBTA's directly operated bus and rapid-bus modes, CTPS will select some bus trips that have APC-equipped buses to conduct passenger counts for use in APC data verification.
 CTPS will then provide the results of these counts to the MBTA as reports of vehicle passenger loads and trip summary statistics.
 The MBTA will use these CTPS-produced results in estimating passenger-miles traveled and unlinked passenger trips.
 CTPS will then assess the MBTA's estimates of passenger-miles traveled and unlinked passenger trips.

 CTPS will obtain AFC faregate passenger counts from the MBTA, which will provide information about the total number of passengers boarding at subway stations on the heavy rail, light rail, or rapid-bus mode.
-CTPS will then estimate the factors that account for the number of transfers between modes based on the origin-destination passenger surveys conducted in Task 2 and the origin-destination surveys conducted in the preceding two years.
+CTPS will then estimate the factors that account for the number of transfers between modes based on the origin-destination passenger surveys conducted in Task 2.
 In addition, CTPS will develop a faregate noninteraction factor from the observations at station survey locations and will apply the factor to the AFC faregate counts to estimate the total number of unlinked heavy rail and light rail trips attributable to subway-linked trips.

 For light rail surface stops, CTPS will use counts of boarding passengers who do not interact with the farebox to develop a farebox noninteraction factor.
 CTPS will apply this factor to the AFC farebox counts of the total number of passengers on surface light rail.
 CTPS will then apply additional factors to account for transfers made to other light rail or heavy rail lines, which will generate estimates of the total of unlinked light rail and heavy rail riders attributable to light rail surface boardings.
+These transfer factors will be derived from the origin-destination passenger surveys.